-Keywords What we are learning in this unit A. 6 Articles of Faith
+Keywords What we are learning in this unit Δ. ۸.
+6 Articles of Faith

-Tawhid A. 6 Articles of Faith B. 5 Roots of Usul Ad-Din C. Sunnah and Hadith Article of faitl h What is it?

-Omnipotent D. Risalah E. Muhamm F. Nature of G. Qu'ran H. Torah, Ps 2:
+Tawhid A. 6 Articles of Faith B. 5 Roots of Usul Ad-Din C. Sunnah and Hadith D. Risalah E. Muhammad F. Nature of Allah G. Qu'ran H. Torah, Psalms and Gospels Article 1: e of faith What is it?

+Omnipotent 2:

-Immanent I. Angels J. Al Qadir K. Day of Judgement, Paradise and Hell 3: 4:
+Immanent J. Al Qadir K. Day of Ju K. Day of Judgement, Paradise and Hell

-Transcendent B. 5 Root ts of Usul Ad-Din 4.
+Transcendent B. 37000

 Root What is it?
 Quote 5:

 Beneficient 1: 6:

 Sunnah 2: C. Sunnah and Hadith

 Qur'an

 Hadith 3:

 6 Articles of Faith

 5 Roots of Usul Ad-Din 4:

 Akhirah

 Al Qadr 5:

+1 1

-D. Risalah (Prophethood d) E Torah, Psalms and Gospels What is it Muslims believe there has been 124,000 prophets Every Islamic prophet preached Islam and key beliefs The first was Adam, the last was Muhammad (Box E) Prophets are guided by Allah Their love of Allah stops them from sinning Some prophets are messengers who have been given revelation of news The first prophet The father of all humankind He taught about the work of Iblis and how to protect themselves He taught life on Earth was temporary, eternal life is in the next life He built the Ka'aba as the first place of worship Psalms (Zabur) The Psalms of Dawud are a collection of prayers to Allah They contain lessons of guidance for the people Why are prophets important?
-Gospel (Injil) This is the good news about Isa (Jesus) Muslims highly respect Isa because there are revelations in the Qur'an about him Muslims believe he was the Masih, he was not the son of Allah, he was not crucified, he did not die to save sins The gospels contain some mistakes because they were written many years after Isa died Adam Torah (Tawrat) The Tawrat is the Arabic word for the Torah These are the revelations given to Moses by Allah on Mt Sinai The Qur'an refers to the Tawrat as "guidance and light" Ibrahim - remembered a d in a dream to sacrifice Isma'il as a test of faith at Hajj every year is the ancestor of the prophet Muhammad Scrolls of Ibrahim Revelations received by Ibrahim on the first day of Ramadan Contained stories about worship and reflection Not a book, individual revelations F. The Nature of Allah Tawhid • There is only one God and this God has no • He created everything. • Only He should be worshipped: worshipping • "There is no God but Allah, and Muhamm • "Allah witnesses that there is no deity ex • "Do they not see that Allah, who created raise the dead to life?" other Gods is ad is his me s a sin called shirk. ssenger". and the Earth and was not wearied by their creation, has the power to 2: Omnipotent Allah is all powerful and has power over everything 3: Immanence Allah is active in the world and able to control events 4: Transcendent Allah is outside of the universe Not limited by time or space 5: Beneficence God has love and good will 6: Mercy "In the name of Allah, the most compassi God is forgiving and caring onate, the m ost merciful" 7: Fairness and l justice Allah is fair to all people
+D. Risalah (Prophethood () E Torah, Psalms and Gospels What is it What is it Muslims believe there has been 124,000 prophets Every Islamic prophet preached Islam and key beliefs The first was Adam, the last was Muhammad (Box E) Prophets are guided by Allah Their love of Allah stops them from sinning Some prophets are messengers who have been given revelation of news Adam The first prophet The father of all humankind He taught about the work of Iblis and how to protect themselves He taught life on Earth was temporary, eternal life is in the next life He built the Ka'aba as the first place of worship Psalms (Zabur) The Psalms of Dawud are a collection of prayers to Allah They contain lessons of guidance for the people prophets important?
+Gospel (Injil) This is the good news about Isa (Jesus) Muslims highly respect Isa because there are revelations in the Qur'an about him Muslims believe he was the Masih, he was not the son of Allah, he was not crucified, he did not die to save sins The gospels contain some mistakes because they were written many years after Isa died Torah (Tawrat) The Tawrat is the Arabic word for the Torah These are the revelations given to Moses by Allah on Mt Sinai The Qur'an refers to the Tawrat as "guidance and light" Ibrahim Ibrahim was told in a dream to sacrifice Isma'il as a test of faith Scrolls of Ibrahim Revelations received by Ibrahim on the first day of Ramadan Contained stories about workship and reflection Not a book, individual revelations F. The Nature of Allah Tawhid There is only one God and this God has no e He created everything.
+Only He should be worshipped: worshipping "There is no God but Allah, and Muhamma" "Allah witnesses that there is no deity exc "Do they not see that Allah, who created traise the dead to life?" other Gods is ad is his med cept Him" 2: Omnipotent Allah is all powerful and has power over everything 3: Immanence Allah is active in the world and able to control events 4: Transcendent Allah is outside of the universe Not limited by time or space 5: Beneficience ) God has love and good will 6: Mercy "In the name of Allah, the most compassion God is forgiving and caring onate, the m ost merciful" 7: Fairness and l justice Allah is fair to all people